quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### State Synchronization

-The decoder stream ({{decoder-stream}}) signals key events at the decoder that permit the encoder to track the decoder's state.
+The decoder instructions ({{decoder-instructions}}) signal key events at the decoder that permit the encoder to track the decoder's state.
 These events are:

 - Complete processing of a header block
 - Abandonment of a stream which might have remaining header blocks